Course Title: Prepare translated transcripts

 Details of Learning Activities

-There will be simulated activities in and outside of translation lab / classroom on individual or group basis.
-You will be involved in the production of translated texts / transcripts following the translation brief in the requested electornic file format using translation technology.
+There will be simulated activities in and outside of translation lab / classroom on individual or group bases.
+You will be involved in the production of translated texts / transcripts following the translation brief in the requested electornic file format using translation technology

 The University Library provides extensive services, facilities and study space as well as comprehensive collections of books, periodicals and other course related materials, such as DVD’s, magazines, slides, films etc. Computer laboratories with access to a wide range of desktop publishing software are also available.
 The library also has an expanding virtual collection of electronic resources and networks, including product data, e-books, electronic journals and newspapers, web based tutorials, online reference and document delivery services etc., all of which are accessible on campus, and off campus 24 hours per day.
 More information on library resources and services can be found at: http://www.rmit.edu.au/library